structure pakistan armed forces

 Petty Officer

-The category of junior commissioned officers starts with Chief Petty Officer.
+The category of junior commissioned officers starts with the Chief Petty Officer.
 After this, the officer is promoted to the position of Fleet Chief Petty Officer, and the highest rank in this category is that of Master Chief Petty Officer.

 Chief Petty Officer